-- The ACIP 2024-2025 recommendations include updates to the composition of the U.S. seasonal influenza vaccines and new recommendations for the vaccination of adult solid organ transplant recipients.
-The composition of the 2024-2025 vaccines includes the following: - Hemagglutinin (HA) derived from: - Influenza A/Victoria/4897/2022 (H1N1)pdm09-like virus (for egg-based vaccines) or Influenza A/Wisconsin/67/2022 (H1N1)pdm09-like virus (for cell culture-based and recombinant vaccines. - Influenza A/Thailand/8/2022 (H3N2)-like virus (for egg-based vaccines) or Influenza A/Massachusetts/18/2022 (H3N2)-like virus (for cell culture-based and recombinant vaccines), and - Influenza B/Austria/1359417/2021 (Victoria lineage)-like virus (for egg-based, cell culture-based, and recombinant vaccines) - Influenza B/Yamagata lineage will no longer be included in vaccines for the 2024-2025 season due to the absence of confirmed detections since March 2020. - For adult solid organ transplant recipients, ACIP has updated the recommendations for those aged 18 through 64 years who are receiving immunosuppressive medication regimens.
-These individuals may receive either HD-IIV3 or alIV3.
-Both vaccines are now considered acceptable options, with no preference over other age-appropriate inactivated influenza vaccines (IIVs) or recombinant influenza vaccines (RIVs). - A systematic review and GRADE evidence evaluation was conducted to compare the effectiveness and safety of HD-IIV3 and alIV3 against standard-dose unadjuvanted IIVs.
-The review found that both HD-IIV3 and allV3 demonstrated better immunogenicity and were associated with a greater likelihood of seroconversion for influenza A(H1N1), A(H3N2), and B components, particularly for solid organ transplant recipients.
+- The ACIP 2024-2025 recommendations include updates to the composition of the United States seasonal influenza vaccines and new recommendations for the vaccination of adult solid organ transplant recipients.
+The composition of the 2024-2025 vaccines includes the following: - Hemagglutinin (HA) derived from: - Influenza A/Victoria/4897/2022 (H1N1)pdm09-like virus (for egg-based vaccines) or Influenza A/Wisconsin/67/2022 (H1N1)pdm09-like virus (for cell culture-based and recombinant vaccines), - Influenza A/Thailand/8/2022 (H3N2)-like virus (for egg-based vaccines) or Influenza A/Massachusetts/18/2022 (H3N2)-like virus (for cell culture-based and recombinant vaccines) and - Influenza B/Austria/1359417/2021 (Victoria lineage)-like virus (for egg-based, cell culture-based and recombinant vaccines). - Influenza B/Yamagata lineage will no longer be included in vaccines for the 2024-2025 season due to the absence of confirmed detections since March 2020. - For adult solid organ transplant recipients, ACIP has updated the recommendations for those aged 18 through 64 years who are receiving immunosuppressive medication regimens.
+These individuals may receive either HD-IIV3 or allV3.
+Both vaccines are now considered acceptable options, with no preference over other age-appropriate inactivated influenza vaccines (IIVs) or recombinant influenza vaccines (RIVs). - A systematic review and Grading of Recommendations Assessment, Development and Evaluation (GRADE) evidence evaluation was conducted to compare the effectiveness and safety of HD-IIV3 and alIV3 against standard-dose unadjuvanted IIVs.
+The review found that both HD-IIV3 and alIV3 demonstrated better immunogenicity and were associated with a greater likelihood of seroconversion for influenza A(H1N1), A(H3N2) and B components, particularly for solid organ transplant recipients.
 However, there was no increased risk of graft rejection observed with either vaccine.

-For a complete copy of the ACIP recommendations and updates or for more information on flu vaccine options for the 2024-2025 flu season, please review the report at cdc.gov/mmwr/volumes/73/rr/rr7305a1.htm
+For a complete copy of the ACIP recommendations and updates or for more information on flu vaccine options for the 2024-2025 flu season, please review the report at cdc.gov/mmwr/volumes/73/rr/rr7305a1.htm.

-Molina Healthcare will cover the following flu vaccines during the 2024 - 2025 flu season:
+Molina will cover the following flu vaccines during the 2024 - 2025 flu season:

 - Afluria Preservative Free SUSY 0.5ML (2024-2025)

 - Afluria SUSP (2024-2025)

 - Flublok SOSY 0.5ML (2024-2025)

-- FluceIvax SUSP (2024-2025)

-- FluceIvax SUSY 0.5ML (2024-2025)

-- Fluad SUSY 0.5ML (2024-2025)

-- Fluarix SUSY 0.5ML (2024-2025)

-- Fluzone SUSP (2024-2025)
+- Flucelvax SUSP (2024-2025)

-- Fluzone SUSY 0.5ML (2024-2025)

-- Flulaval SUSY 0.5ML (2024-2025)
+- Flucelvax SUSY 0.5ML (2024-2025)